Storyist 4 is a creative writing application for macOS 10.14 Mojave or later. Designed with novelists and screenwriters in mind, it provides:

 Smart text.
 In screenplay mode, Storyist collects your scene introductions, locations, times, character names, and transitions as you type and auto-completes them for you when you need them.

 Quick styles.
 Tab and Return key shortcuts make changing between novel or screenplay elements as simple as typing a key or two.
-And with shortcuts for all of the styles in your style sheet, you can focus on writing, not formatting.
+And with shortcuts for all of your styles, you can focus on writing, not formatting.

 Installing the Storyist application is easy.
-To get it from the Mac App Store:
+To install it from the website:

 Storyist 4 is a free download.